 In designing this nativity quilt pattern, I first wanted to capture the scene from the First Christmas.
 Luke 2:8-20 tells the story of the angel that appeared to the shepherds, so this is the first image seen on the quilt.
 At the top center is the star of Bethlehem; radiating light was stitched in gold threads to show the light coming from the quilt.
 Below the star is the image of Mary, Joseph, and baby Jesus; Mary was designed to be kneeling beside her baby, their faces only a breath apart.
 Joseph stands watch beside his family, ever the protective father.
 The three maji complete the image, coming in from the East bringing their gifts of gold, frankincense, and myrrh.

 The sky itself is one of my favorite parts of this quilt.
-In designing the background, I really wanted to have the background itself be just as important to the overall effect as was the applique.
+In designing the background, I really can i buy clonazepam online wanted to have the background itself be just as important to the overall effect as was the applique.
 The pieced sky, in blocks designed to be stars themselves, is wide and expansive…creating the quiet and silent night.
 I echo stitched around each of the applique pieces using complementary tones of Sulky thread.

 I’m especially excited about this quilt, as it’s a great addition to our full liturgical year.
 Now, we not only have a quilt to celebrate Advent (and, of course our Jesse Tree), the season leading up to Christmas, but one celebrating Christmas that we can leave up the entire 12 days of Christmas!